 There are two main causes of deflation, a fall in demand, people are buying less and because the cost to produce goods decreases due to improvements in technology.

 Deflation is good right?
 Prices are dropping so people will buy more and people buying things is what drives the economy.
 A deflation rate of 2-3% is good and where the government tries to keep it.
 But continued deflation is not good for the economy.

 If prices keep getting lower, people keep wanting to spend money, waiting for things to become even cheaper.
 So people stop spending.

 If people aren’t buying things for long enough, it hurts businesses, if it hurts enough, businesses start laying off workers.
 When people are unemployed, they spend even less.
 Down, down, down until it’s a full blown depression.

 Just like inflation, the government wants deflation to hover around 2-3%.
 The Fed can increase the money supply through the sale of treasury securities.
 If the supply of money increases, it becomes less expensive.
 Every dollar can buy more, driving prices up.

 The Fed can ask banks to increase the amount of credit available.
 The interest rate is lowered so people borrow and spend more.
 The Fed can also lower the reserve rate, the amount of money commercial banks must keep on hand.
 This decrease encourages the banks to loan more money.

-Investing in the stock market will, overtime, protect your money from inflation.
+Investing in the stock market will, over time, protect your money from inflation.
 The average market return is 7% against 3% inflation.
-There are annuities offer guaranteed income for life with increases over time.
-And our favorite, invest in real estate.
-Whether that means owning rental property or investing through a company like FundRise, real estate, over time, is a safe way to hedge against inflation.
+Our favorite, invest in real estate.
+Whether that means owning

 Allagash Tripel: A golden ale with a long, smooooth finish.